First Baptist Church (Augusta, Georgia): Historical marker

 A historical marker was erected in 1956 outside the church by the Georgia Historical Commission (Marker Number 121–29.)
 It is inscribed as follows:

 In March 1817, eight men and two women meeting in an Augusta home formed "The Baptist Praying Society of Augusta" - the forerunner of the First Baptist Church.
 Two months later the society was constituted a church under the leadership of the first minister, Wm.
 T. Brantley, this property was purchased in 1870.
 A church on this site was dedicated May 26, 1821.
 In 1845, after serious friction arose in the national Triennial Convention, 327 delegates from eight southern states and the District of Columbia met here to form the Southern Baptist Convention.
 This building was erected in 1902.

 Greene Street building

 In 1975, the congregation moved to a new church on a site in Augusta on Walton Way.
 They sold their former church building to the Southern Baptist Non-Profit Historical Society.

-The Southern Baptist Convention erected an identification marker on the grounds in 1984, noting this as the site of the convention's founding.
-By 2003, the building was owned by the Southern Baptist Restoration Foundation.
-The Southern Bible Seminary had started using the building to hold classes.

 In August 2020, Joe Edge a local Augusta real estate developer purchased the building with plans to save the structure and redevelop it.
-The building fell into disrepair in the early 2000's and was abandoned after 2015.
+The building fell into disrepair in the early 2000s and was abandoned after 2015.
 Edge purchased the building in 2020 to convert the back portion into office space and to restore the exterior of the building.

-Pastors

-The list of pastors of this church are: